The Effect of Alzheimer’s on the Mental Health of the Family Carer

 Understanding the progression of Alzheimer’s Disease is crucial as it can significantly influence the mental health of family caregivers due to increased care demands and challenges associated with disease advancement.

-The Alzheimer’s diagnosis process begins with recognising symptoms such as memory loss that disrupts daily life, challenges in planning or solving problems, difficulty completing familiar tasks at home, confusion with time or place, trouble understanding visual images and spatial relationships, new problems with words in speaking or writing, misplacing things and losing the ability to retrace steps.
+The Alzheimer’s diagnosis process begins with recognising symptoms such as that disrupts daily life, challenges in planning or solving problems, difficulty completing familiar tasks at home, confusion with time or place, trouble understanding visual images and spatial relationships, new problems with words in speaking or writing, misplacing things and losing the ability to retrace steps.

 The second stage focuses on medical evaluation which may include physical examination, neurological tests to assess memory and thinking skills.